venator-ir/HoneyPi/README.md

 # Logging

-Alert Logs are located in /var/log/honeypi.log watchdog logs for ensuring the service is always running is located in /var/log/honeypi-watchdog.log
+* Alert logs are located in /var/log/honeypi.log
+* Watchdog logs for ensuring the honeypot service is always running is located in /var/log/honeypi-watchdog.log

 ---